Note

 - Supports

-that can be run before deploymentsconfigMapGenerator
+baseandvariantconfigurations editsthat can be run before deploymentsconfigMapGeneratorwithazdenvironments

-Configure Kustomize features using the following azure.yaml
+Configure Kustomize features using the following azure.yaml sections:

-: Relative path from the service to your Kustomize directory that contains akustomization.yaml
+dir: Relative path from the service to your Kustomize directory that contains akustomization.yamlfile.- Supports environment variable substitution.

-: Array of edit expression that are applied before deployment- Supports environment variable substitution
+edits: Array of edit expression that are applied before deployment- Supports environment variable substitution

-: Map of key/value pairs generated before deployment- Map values support environment variable substitution
+env: Map of key/value pairs generated before deployment- Map values support environment variable substitution

 Use cases

-The following Kustomize use cases are supported by azd
+The following Kustomize use cases are supported by azd.

 Deploy k8s manifests

-command that points to your manifests folder that contains a kustomization.yaml
+The following configuration performs a kubectl apply -k <dir> command that points to your manifests folder that contains a kustomization.yaml:

 # azure.yaml